edgedb/edgedb/docs/reference/ddl/modules.rst

 .. eql:synopsis::

-    DROP MODULE <name> ;
+    drop module <name> ;

 Description
 -----------

-``DROP MODULE`` removes an existing module from the current database.
+The command ``drop module`` removes an existing module from the current database.
 All schema items and data contained in the module are removed as well.

 Examples